Business Environmental Risk Management: An Introduction

 Retiring marginal land from production and using it as a buffer or wildlife habitat may actually increase farm profit if these areas are unprofitable or if the farmer's time is better spent on another activity.
 New technologies such as precision agriculture facilitate the evaluation and separate management of portions of fields.
 Public policy that pays farmers to keep land in production or remove land from production can have environmental consequences.

 Several improvements can be made in fields to reduce the probability of significant environmental impact.
 Building terraces on steeply sloping fields and installing grassed waterways can reduce soil erosion and filter sediment out of runoff water so that it does not enter a stream.
-Buffer strips and riparian zones can also preserve water quality and wildlife habitat.
+Buffer strips of vegetation in the area between farmland and a waterway, called riparian zones, can also preserve water quality and wildlife habitat.

 These improvements are often expensive.
 State and federal technical assistance and cost-share dollars can help reduce the cost to farmers.
-Contact local offices of the U.S. Department of Agriculture or the Fish and Wildlife Service, and the Missouri Department of Conservation or Soil and Water Conservation Districts to find out what programs are available to landowners to improving their landscapes.
+Contact local offices of the U.S. Department of Agriculture (USDA) or the Fish and Wildlife Service, and the Missouri Department of Conservation or soil and water conservation districts to find out what programs are available to landowners for improving their landscapes.

 Reducing the environmental risk from animal production can be managed by investments such as larger manure storage facilities or more efficient land application equipment.
 If insufficient land exists for applying manure according to a nutrient management plan, producers can enter into spreading agreements with neighbors or acquire easements to permit application of manure on nearby land.